mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 ## What is the floodfill algorithm?

-Click the image below to change the colour of a region.
+Click the image below to randomly colour the region you click.

-Click anywhere.
+Go ahead, try it!

 <canvas id="bitmap" width="320" height="320" style="display: block; margin: 0 auto; background-image: url('/blog/floodfill-algorithm-in-python/_python.jpeg'); background-size: 100% 100%; background-repeat: 'no-repeat';"></canvas>